-Their tune would mostly qualify as a mix of Dark Rock and Metal, yet they venture a lot onto the doomish territory other bands already occupy.
-Their ninth full length album Void Estate gets you a pretty crafty medley of Gothic, Doom and some Alternative, even a taste of Americana.
+Their tune would mostly qualify as a mix of Dark Rock and Metal.
+Yet, they venture a lot onto the doomy territory other bands already occupy.
+Their ninth full-length album Void Estate gets you a pretty crafty medley of Gothic, Doom, and some Alternative, even a taste of Americana.
 All of that delivered in a mid-tempo torrent of changing tones of rock and metal.

 Darkly clad folks of the gloomy constitution will revel in this type of tune, I declare.
-But End of Green has enough of mainstream in them to please to a larger crowd too.
+But End of Green has enough of the mainstream in them to please a larger crowd, too.
 However, this is nothing for those wanting to enjoy a day in the sun.
-It is more rain, storm and racing clouds in them tracks on Void Estate.
+It is more rain, storm and racing clouds in those tracks on Void Estate.

 I really like the band’s no-nonsense, somewhat parsimonious approach to rock and metal.
 No theatrics, no complicated symphonic elements, no bullshitting on this record.
-For End of Green it is dark, painful emotions, coming straight at you like the friggin’ cavalry on horses of doom.
+For End of Green, it is dark, painful emotions, coming straight at you like the friggin’ cavalry on horses of doom.
 And the proof of the pudding starts right at the beginning with Send in the Clowns.
-Wham it goes, no silly intro to prepare.
+Wham, it goes, no silly intro to prepare.
 It is a straight injection of emotion right from the beginning.
 Or Dark Side of the Sun, which is almost painful to hear.

 And they do this right.
-Speaking about emotion, RockmusicRaider just covered the Doom metallers Et Moriemur who – funny enough – demonstrate all the trappings of their trade, yet somehow fail to strike that chord.
-So, here you go: It is possible to project genuine emotion without stumbling all over yourself.
+Speaking about emotion, RockmusicRaider just covered the Doom metallers Et Moriemur, who – funny enough – demonstrate all the trappings of their trade, yet somehow fail to strike that chord.
+So, here you go, it is possible to project genuine emotion without stumbling all over yourself.

-You will also find some unexpected jewels.
-I am often vary of covers in a new album, as those often lead to failure.
-In addition we are looking for new material not rehashing old crap all over again.
+I am usually wary of covers in a new album, as those often lead to failure.
+Besides, we are looking for new material, not rehashing old crap all over again.
 However, the Calvin Russell cover Crossroads is exceedingly well done and lends itself perfectly to the overall atmosphere of Void Estate.
-Besides, I love the song, it really talks to the tortured soul, doesn’t it?
+In addition, I love the song.
+It indeed talks to the tortured soul, doesn’t it?